What Goes in a Backup Fishing Kit?

 Your line snaps during a bite window.

 The frustration shows up plainly in how anglers actually describe it.
 "I just wanted to fish, not figure out what I did wrong."
-That line surfaces across bass-fishing forums in different forms, and it is almost never about technique — it is about the minutes a break-off steals from a window that was already short.
+That line surfaces across bass-fishing forums in different forms, and it is almost never about technique — it is about the minutes a snapped line steals from a window that was already short.

 Fish suddenly move deeper.